Down to Earth

 hecht-2

 The Ruth Snyder trial dominated headlines in 1927.
 A housewife from Queens, Snyder began an affair in 1925 with Henry Judd Gray, a married corset salesman.
-After she persuaded her husband, Albert Snyder, to purchase life insurance, she enlisted Gray’s help to murder her husband.
-On March 20, 1927 the couple garrotted Albert Snyder (after bludgeoning him with a sash weight) and then staged the murder scene to look like a burglary.
+After she persuaded her husband, Albert Snyder, to purchase life insurance, she enlisted Gray’s help to murder him.
+On March 20, 1927 the couple garrotted Albert (after bludgeoning him with a sash weight) and then staged the murder scene to look like a burglary.

 The trial was covered by such figures as former Ziegfeld Follies showgirl Peggy Hopkins Joyce, the radio evangelist Aimee Semple McPherson, movie director D. W. Griffith, author Damon Runyon, popular philosopher Will Durant, and James M. Cain, a crime reporter who went on to write Double Indemnity, which was later made into a major Hollywood movie.
 Hecht (who would go on to co-write a hugely successful play about newspaper reporters, The Front Page) would have none of this celebrity circus.
 Some excerpts: